Emotional Health and Wellbeing

 - Promote self-esteem and support children in forming and maintaining positive relationships with others.

-Just as peoples bodies can become unwell, people’s minds can become unwell too.
 Mental health problems are more common than you think but can be difficult to talk about.
 There is support available, below are some useful links to key organisations that offer professional and confidential help.

 Services and websites: